Here is the process for juniors who wish to present an IMGD MQP pitch for their senior year either for a 3 to 4 term MQP or for the new one-term MQP

 Then make sure your 2 page proposal goes through a feedback and revision process.

-What you want is feedback on how to improve your plan and proposal, make it as realistic and clear as possible.
-The main question you want to ask is what needs to change so that faculty would (hypothetically) agree to advise it.
-When you've gathered feedback and made fixes, go around and get feedback again!
+What you want is feedback on how to improve your plan and proposal, make it as realistic, specific, and appealing as possible.
+From faculty, you especially want to ask if there is anything that might keep it from gaining advisors when the time comes.When you've gathered feedback and made fixes, go around and get feedback again!

 Once you have revised your plan and are confident of its success, it's ready to submit.